rohan-vishwakarma/rohan-vishwakarma/README.md

 **MSc IT Graduate | Software Developer | Data Engineering Enthusiast**

-I am a passionate developer with experience in backend development, API design, and data engineering.
-My primary focus is on creating efficient, scalable solutions using technologies such as Node.js, Flask, AWS, and Docker.
-I’m also exploring performance evaluation of ETL processes, big data frameworks, and cryptocurrency prediction models.
+I am Rohan, a Full Stack Software Engineer from 🇮🇳   passionate about developing production-ready applications with 2+ years of professional onsite as well as remote working experience. 🎯
 ---

 ## 💼 Professional Experience